College basketball season is about tip off in a pandemic. Here’s what you need to know.

-The Cavaliers appear poised to chase the second title in program history with a balance of veterans with NCAA championship rings and newcomers adding quality depth.

-Virginia opens the season ranked fourth in the Associated Press preseason top 25 and is picked to win the ACC, with the conference tournament slated for Capital One Arena in March.
+Virginia opens the season ranked fourth in the Associated Press preseason poll and is picked to win the ACC, with the conference tournament slated for Capital One Arena in March.

 Here are some frequently asked questions about the upcoming season:

-When does the college basketball season start?
+When does college basketball season start?

 The first games for both men and women are Nov.
 25, as approved by the NCAA Division I Council.
 The original start date had been Nov.
 10.